dev-jam/opensesame-plugin-audio_low_latency/opensesame_plugins/audio_low_latency_play/audio_low_latency_play.md

 **Note:** this is a foreground item, it will wait for the playback to finish before advancing to the next item.

-Audio Low Latency Play options:
+Audio Low Latency Play parameters:

 - *Audio Filename* path to the audio file.
 - *Duration* in ms or string 'sound'.